sgandon/katacoda-scenarios/helm/steps/chart-registry.md

 `helm repo list`{{execute}}

-Helm installs the official k8s chart registry called `stable` and also a local chart registry called `local`.
+The list should be empty.

-Now let's add another repository to our Helm client.
+Now let's add a repository to our Helm client.
 Copy the following command and paste it into the terminal:

 `helm repo add talend https://sgandon.github.io/katacoda-scenarios/`{{execute}}